- Blog

 After filtering for "running shoes" on an online sports store, users can sort by "customer ratings" or "lowest price" to further refine the product filters list based on their preferences, offering more control over the shopping experience.

-What Are the Current Trends In eCommerce Filters?
+What Are the Current Trends In eCommerce Facets?

 eCommerce filters are evolving to keep up with user expectations and technological advancements.